Kunj-13/Vacation-Journey-Planner/README.md

 ## Project Goals

-The primary objective of the Vacation Journey Planner project is to provide users with an efficient and interactive way to plan their journeys between different cities.
-The project aims to calculate the shortest path between two selected cities and recommend 'happy spots'—key attractions and destinations—within these cities, thereby enhancing the overall travel experience.
+The primary objective of the Vacation Journey Planner application is to provide users with an efficient and interactive way to plan their journeys between different cities.
+The project aims to calculate the shortest path between two selected cities using Dijkstra's algorithm and recommend 'happy spots'—key attractions and destinations—within these cities, thereby enhancing the overall travel experience.

 ## Significance of the Project